Hablamos Español Insurance Companies We Work With

 The part that catches owners off guard

-• Insurance and filings have to line up to activate authority.
+• Insurance and FMCSA filings generally have to line up before authority activates.

-• Year one is the most expensive stage.
+• Year one is typically the most expensive stage because there is no record yet.

-• Building a clean record lowers future cost.
+• Building a clean record in the first years tends to lower future cost.

 The Vantage Point